 I have this argument with my friend Claudio all the time.
-He likes to know everything about an opponent before a fight.
+He likes to know everything about an opponent before a competition.
 He watches all the videos out there and constructs a plan.
 I like to know just a few things, and I try not to put too much thought into them.
 I want to play my game, not his.
 If I obsess over what my opponent is going to do, then I become reactionary.

 The idea is that you take in information, process it, and then act on it.
 And then you start all over again with new information as it unfolds.
 This becomes a continuous cycle, a feedback loop.
-Meanwhile, your opponent is also going through the same process internally.
+Meanwhile, your opponent is also going through the same process.
 Boyd argues that the goal is to “get inside” of your opponent’s loop.
 You then are controlling the dynamic and playing on your terms, like Cory’s lies or Marcelo’s strategies.

 I learned the fundamentals of wrestling at a young age.
 I remember my first year wrestling, when I was on bottom, I would reach back and try to pull my opponent off me.
 My coach told me, “Never reach back.”
 It was hammered in as a fundamental rule of wrestling.
-I absorbed everything I could those first few years.

 When he was wrestling in practice, he would deliberately put himself in dangerous positions, then weasel his way out.
 The techniques he showed were not only different, but they were often times the exact opposite of what other coaches would show.